In the Classroom

 Instructors may post PowerPoint presentations containing copyrighted content online, as long as the limits for reproducing and distributing material as outlined in the Fair Dealing Guidelines are respected.
 If the source is available, please provide a citation in the slide presentation.

-Instructors may upload material to password-protected sites, like PAWS or Blackboard to share with the students enrolled in a course as long as the material uploaded complies with the fair dealing limits.
+Instructors may upload material to password-protected sites, like Blackboard to share with the students enrolled in a course as long as the material uploaded complies with the fair dealing limits.
 If the material exceeds the limitations outlined in the Fair Dealing Guidelines, express permission to distribute the material electronically must be sought from the author or publisher.

 Some of the University Library’s e-journal content may be posted in PDF form to the learning management systems, according to the licenses the Library has negotiated with the vendors.
 This information is available through the usage rights search tool, accessible when searching journals using the Library’s catalogue.